top of page

 R2 Turbo Strategy

-The R2 Turbo strategy draws inspiration from Larry Connors' experiences.
-While it is based on the Relative Strength Index (RSI) indicator, it includes a specific way of using this indicator and filters that enhance its effectiveness.
-It is a trend reversal strategy that waits for a specific pullback in an uptrend.
+The R2 Turbo strategy is inspired by Larry Connors' experiences.
+It uses the Relative Strength Index (RSI) indicator in a unique way, along with filters to boost its effectiveness.
+This trend reversal strategy waits for a specific pullback during an uptrend.

 average rating is 4.5 out of 5